ethereum-optimism/community-hub/src/docs/developers/bedrock/wallet-upgrade.md

 ::: info Up to date information

 You can get the current L2 base fee [in the gas tracker dashboard](https://optimism.io/gas-tracker).
+We recommend setting your `Max Fee` to _at least_ 0.1 gwei.
+This value will get your user's transaction included in the next block 98% of the time.

 :::